Bidirectional Decoding

 EMA Closed-Loop

-Adapts to stochasticity but slow trajectories and imprecise actions.
+Reacts to stochasticity but imprecise actions.

 BID Closed-Loop